How Martina Navratilova Shaped the Future: A Legacy Timeline

 Shape Your Self: My 6-Step Diet and Fitness Plan to Achieve the Best Shape of Your Life

-In 2008, tennis historian and journalist Bud Collins described Martina Navratilova as "arguably, the greatest player of all time."
+In 2008, tennis historian and journalist Bud Collins called Martina Navratilova "arguably, the greatest player of all time."

-In June 2011, Martina Navratilova was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time magazine.
+In June 2011, Martina Navratilova was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time.

-In March 2012, The Tennis Channel named Martina Navratilova as the second greatest female tennis player of all time, behind Steffi Graf, in their list of 100 greatest tennis players.
+In March 2012, The Tennis Channel named Martina Navratilova as the second greatest female tennis player of all time, behind Steffi Graf, in their list of 100 greatest tennis players of all time.

 2018: Documentary Development